Best Spots on Stone Street

 Since then, restored lofts and warehouses dating back to the 1830’s have become restaurants and bars.
 The street is lined with delicious eats and lovely drinks, often featuring outside seating right in the middle of the street during warmer months.

-One foot on its cobblestone, and its easy to forget that you live in Downtown Manhattan.
 It’s almost like walking into an old European street.
 The noise of rumbling engines and honking horns subsides as you’re whisked away to somewhere foreign, exotic, and delightful.

 All of that is, of course, lovely.
 However, the real reason you come to Stone Street is for the food.
 So, here’s what lies in store upon your arrival.